 What times are services?
 We have two identical worship services: one at 9:30 am and one at 11:15 am.
 During the summer months, from Memorial Day through Labor Day, we have one service at 10:00am.

 How do I get there?
 We are located at 4 Waldron Ave in the heart of downtown Summit, NJ.
 Our building is on the corner of Springfield and Waldron Avenues, with the entrance located on Waldron.
 Click here for directions.
 Where do I park?
 Parking is found on Waldron Ave and other side streets.
 Be courteous of our neighbors driveways.
 We also encourage using city parking lots.
 Can I use public transportation?
 We are located three blocks from the Summit NJTransit train station.
 It’s a beautiful walk or bike ride.

 How should I dress?
 People attend our services in all different types of attire, from jeans and t-shirts to suits and dresses.
 We invite you to dress comfortably and come as you are.

 I am visiting with my children.
 What should I do?
 Great!
 You are in good company.

 Each Sunday we begin our services as a multigenerational community.
 That means children, youth and adults are all together!
 It’s lively and fun!
 Then our children attend religious education classes.
 Your children can stay in the service or attend our classes.
-Parents may choose to go with children to the classroom to help them feel comfortable at UCS or to learn more about our classes through observation.
+Parents may choose to go with children to the classroom to help them feel comfortable or to learn more about our classes through observation.